 Add-ons: Fried egg on the top while serving is what I like.
 If you are not a fan of runny sunny side up, you can also make scrambled egg in a different pan and mix to at the end.

-Other Rice recipe you might want to give a try
+Other Rice recipes you might want to give a try

 - 4 Cups Cooked white rice